Top Gear challenges: Kazakhstan Road Trip

-Matt, Rory, and Chris were instructed to buy a car with at least 480,000 miles on the clock - a distance equal to a round trip to the Moon.
-Chris:Volvo V70 Bi-Fuel, Matt: Mercedes-Benz E-Class, Rory: London black cab.
+LeBlanc, Rory Reid, and Harris were instructed to buy a car with at least 480,000 miles on the clock - a distance equal to a round trip to the Moon.
+Harris:Volvo V70 Bi-Fuel, LeBlanc: Mercedes-Benz E-Class, Reid: London black cab.
 They traveled to Kazakhstan, where they were to drive to the Baikonur Cosmodrome.
-First, they raced each other at a quarry, with Chris crashing into Matt.
+First, they raced each other at a quarry, with Harris crashing into LeBlanc.
 Next, they headed to Kyzylorda to participate in a game of auto-tag against locals in Lada Rivas.
-The next morning, Matt fitted a custom crash bar made out of steel pipes to protect his damaged back end, and Rory set a challenge of who can reach the closest top speed to its original factory claims.
-Chris clocked 104 mph against 125 mph, Matt clocked 100 mph versus 112 mph, while Rory clocked 84 mph - higher than the claimed top speed of 81 mph.
+The next morning, LeBlanc fitted a custom crash bar made out of steel pipes to protect his damaged back end, and Reid set a challenge of who can reach the closest top speed to its original factory claims.
+Harris clocked 104 mph against 125 mph, LeBlanc clocked 100 mph versus 112 mph, while Reid clocked 84 mph - higher than the claimed top speed of 81 mph.